mpsamuels/anova_control/README.md

 -p/--password [password used to login to anovaculinary.io account]

+--time [(only required if o = c/cook) cook time in minutes]

+--temp [(only required if o = c/cook) cook temp in C]

-This will output the full suite of information available from [pyanova-api](https://github.com/ammarzuberi/pyanova-api) in the format requested, plain text or JSON.
+This will either output the full suite of information available from [pyanova-api](https://github.com/ammarzuberi/pyanova-api) in the format requested, plain text or JSON, or start/update a cook on your Anova cooker.

 ## Use with Home Assistant
 ### Command line sensor